-Following discussion at these hearings sessions, and receipt of a formal interim note from the Planning Inspector, we are proposing 'Main Modifications'.
-The modifications will affect a number of the allocations in terms of their timings, capacities and planning requirements.
+Following discussion at these hearings sessions, and receipt of a formal interim note from the Planning Inspector, we proposed 'Main Modifications'.
+The modifications affect a number of the allocations in terms of their timings, capacities and planning requirements.

 A Sustainability Report Addendum, which assesses the potential social, economic and environmental implications of the modifications, has also been published.

-We are holding a consultation on these modifications, which closes at midnight on 5 February 2017.
-To view the documents and submit comments, please visit our consultation portal.
+A consultation on these modifications was held in early 2017.
+To view the documents and comments submitted, please visit our consultation portal.

-Once the modifications consultation closes, the Inspector will consider whether the submitted plan is ‘sound’ with the proposed modifications.
+The Inspector is now considering whether the submitted plan is ‘sound’ with the proposed modifications.
 If so, it can be adopted by us and become part of the statutory development plan for the borough.